theramiyer/blog/content/post/2021/sexual-abuse-in-schools.md

 What surprised me was one of the alleged messages by a student/alumnus about another teachers in another school of the same group:

-> And he used to deal with kids from age 10-14 than older ones.
+> And [another teacher] used to deal with kids from age 10-14 than older ones.
 Imagine … What sucks is we didn't even know it was wrong at that point because abusive/toxic/patriarchal behaviour was something even the female teachers practised.
 Slapping, body shaming, slut shaming for having male friends was normalised.

 I suppose this person is talking about non-sexual abusive behaviour when they say they did not know such an act was wrong.
 Because my sister---when she was in the first grade---learnt about "good touch and bad touch" from the school.
 While this does not absolve the school of its responsibilities, saying that the students _did not know_ what was wrong seems odd.